-Delta meets 4Q profit forecasts
+Delta posts better-than expected 4Q revenue

 - Woman killed in wrong-way collision with ambulance on I-5

-Delta shares have climbed almost 5 percent since the beginning of the year, while the Standard & Poor’s 500 index has increased nearly 2 percent.
-The stock has risen 10 percent in the last 12 months.
+President Glen Hauenstein said demand and prices by business travelers have improved since the presidential election.

+Shares slipped 39 cents to $51.05 in afternoon trading Thursday.
+Its shares traded as low as $49.67 earlier in the day.
+Its shares are up 8.8 percent over the past year.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on DAL at https://www.zacks.com/ap/DAL

 Keywords: Delta Air Lines, Earnings Report, Priority Earnings